elf4j/elf4j-provider/README.md

   due to the buffering effect of `cat`.

-  Such data collection manipulation on the output side is considered outside the scope of application logging.
+  Such data collection manipulation on the output side, though, is considered outside the scope of application logging.